Pulp problems: Why shoppers may pay more for tissues, toilet paper

 Kimberly-Clark (KMB.N) raised prices on Kleenex and other tissue products around the world by 2 percent in the most recent quarter, while cutting its full-year profit forecast.

 Pulp, made from wood chips or recycled paper, is the only component in many tissue products, and is part of most diapers and pads.
 As many as 1,000 rolls of toilet paper can be made from the pulp of one eucalyptus tree.
-(Graphic: tmsnrt.rs/2LsxxUj)

 The price of hardwood pulp, an ingredient in tissues and toilet paper, has surged by about 60 percent since late 2016, according to the Pulp and Paper Products Council, which tracks prices based on global customs data.
 The price of softwood pulp, used in diapers and sanitary pads, jumped by 21 percent during that period.